jenetics/jenetics/README.md

 ### 1.6.0

 * Preparation work for removing the dependency to the JScience library.
-    * Add Double/Integer Gene/Chromosome as a replacement for Float64/Integer64 Gene/Chromosome.
+    * Add Double/Long Gene/Chromosome as a replacement for Float64/Integer64 Gene/Chromosome.
     * Add JAXB XML serialization as a replacement of the Javolution XML marshalling.
+* Streamlining of the existing API: Marking inconsistent methods/classes as deprecated.

 ## License